ibm-mas/ansible-devops/ibm/mas_devops/roles/suite_certs/README.md

 $MAS_CONFIG_DIR/certs/<apps>/ca.crt
 ```

+## TLS Secret
-tls.crt, tls.key and ca.crt are mandatory files in these subdirectories.

-The role will fail if an empty subdirectory is present.
-Subdirectories with mandatory files will be processed.
+`tls.crt`, `tls.key` and `ca.crt` are **mandatory** files in these subdirectories.
+They are used to create TLS secret in each applications' namespace.
+The role will fail if an empty app subdirectory is present or an app subdirectory missing a mandatory file

+### Note:
+Currently the secret names for core and each app are maintained in `suite_certs/defaults/main.yml`.
+Any changes to the existing secret name or adding new apps needs to be done here.

 Role Variables